 On 24 May 2017 there were bomb explosions at the Kampung Melayu bus station in east Jakarta.
 Three police officers were killed.

 Be vigilant and take care at all times.
-You should regularly review your security arrangements and be particularly vigilant during holiday periods including the Christmas and New Year period, Chinese New Year (16 February 2018), Nyepi (Balinese New Year, 17 March 2018), Easter and Independence Day (17 August) which can be a time of heightened tension and increased risk.
+You should regularly review your security arrangements and be particularly vigilant during holiday periods including the Christmas and New Year period, Chinese New Year, Nyepi (Balinese New Year), Easter, Ramadan, and Independence Day (17 August) which can be a time of heightened tension and increased risk.

 There is a risk of kidnapping at sea in and around the waters of Indonesia.
 This risk is higher in the Sulu and Celebes seas.